akshatamohanty/practical-blockchain/README.md

 Hi! 👋 Welcome to Practical Blockchain.

-We are a community of blockchain and applied cryptography enthusiasts and builders.👷
+We are a community of blockchain and applied cryptography builders.👷

-Practical Blockchain is is an exploration platform and a neutral stage.
-We come together to share and play around with a diverse range of crypto projects, to learn by inquiry and healthy debate.
-The purpose is to cover the whole spectrum - from reviewing research to building practical applications - all while having fun!
+Practical Blockchain is is an exploration platform.
+It is a neutral stage where we come together explore a diverse range of crypto projects.
+We learn by inquiry and healthy debate.
+The purpose is to cover the whole spectrum - from reviewing research to building practical applications , all while having fun!

-## Speaker Interest Form

-Interested in sharing your project?
-Email me at `iamaatoh@gmail.com`

-## Telegram Group

-Coming Soon! ⏰

 # Events